ArtFlag/recipes/docs/bread/tortillas.md

 Split into 80g balls for big ones, 50g for small ones.

-1. Mix boiling water and salt + baking powder.
+1. Mix 60c-ish water and salt + baking powder.
 1. Add flour and mix.
 1. Autolyse for 30 minutes.
 1. Work then shortening into the flour.